TranNhatTan14/Obsidian/Vocabulary/acquiesce.md

 - Example with ==idiom==: He decided to go along with the plan, ==biting the bullet== and *acquiescing*.
 - Regular example sentence: She *acquiesced* to the decision, despite her reservations.

-### Personal Connection

-We sometimes *acquiesce* to others' suggestions out of politeness or to avoid conflict.

 ### [Visual Association](https://www.google.com/search?tbm=isch&q=acquiesce)

-Imagine someone quietly nodding or raising their hands in reluctant acceptance.